 The GPU benchmark follows the same CPU baseline, based on that same machine.
 Typically, you’ll get much higher numbers with a GPU test.
 For reference, you can check out this document from NVIDIA (PDF).
 For example, you can see a big difference between the power of having two Quadro RTX 6000 cards, versus the CPU baseline of 1.0.

-You can learn more about KeyShot Viewer and KeyShot Benchmark in the KeyShot Manual.
-Here’s a video of the process of using KeyShot Benchmark from start to finish:
+You can learn more about KeyShot Studio Viewer and Benchmark in the KeyShot Studio Manual.
+Here’s a video of the process of using KeyShot Studio Benchmark from start to finish:

 What Can You Create?

 We would love to see what you create with this tip.
-Visit the KeyShot Amazing Shots community forum to see what others are creating and share your own work.
-And if you have a suggestion for another tip share it in the comments below.
+Visit the KeyShot Community forum to see what others are creating and share your own work.
+And if you have a suggestion for another tip, please share it with the community.

 Download KeyShot Viewer